justajeffy/arsenalsuite/cpp/lib/sip/sphinx/annotations.rst

     See :ref:`ref-incompat-apis` for more detail.

+.. mapped-type-annotation:: DocType

+    .. versionadded:: 4.10

+    This string annotation specifies the name of the type as it will appear in any generated docstrings.

 .. mapped-type-annotation:: NoRelease

     This boolean annotation is used to specify that the mapped type does not